-I am a member of the British Academy of Management, the European Group for Organizational Studies, the Business History Conference, and the Association of Business Historians.
+I am a member of the Academy of Management, the European Group for Organizational Studies, the Business History Conference, and the Association of Business Historians.

 I believe that academics in management schools should work closely with private companies and I would welcome the opportunity to collaborate with firms of various sizes.
 I also welcome the opportunity to work with law firms and have acted as an expert witness in the past.